rdunlop/unicycling-registration/README.md

 How to add/improve Translations
 -------------------------------
 If you would like to contribute language translations, the first step is to ask for a "translator" account.
+See the instructions in the footer of the website for more details.

 Once you have a translator account, a "Translation" menu item will appear, which will allow you to see/adjust/improve the translations for any language (except English).

-- If you find that there is any text which only appears in English, or where the English is incorrect, please use the "Feedback" form to let me know, and I'll enable it in the translation system.
+- If you find that there is any text which only appears in English, or where the English is incorrect, please use the "Feedback" form to let us know, and we'll enable it in the translation system.

 If we want to add a new language to the list of possible translations: